 Growing Medium and Potting

-You can use an open mix of bark, perlag, and charcoal or orchid mix as potting media.
+You can use an open mix of bark, perlag, and charcoal or orchid mix as potting medium.
 Since dendrobiums are epiphytic orchids, meaning they grow on the surface of another plant like trees, make sure that the potting mix is well-draining and well-aerated.

 Repot dendrobiums every two to three years or when the canes are overgrowing the pot.
 It should be done when the orchid has finished flowering, since repotting at other times may suspend bud and flower development.